Most Obese States in America Today in 2024

 Which are the most obese states and the least in America in 2024?
 According to the latest Behavioral Risk Factor Surveillance System, the obesity epidemic continues unabated in the United States.

 The BRFSS conducts close to half a million health-related telephone surveys every year in all 50 states.

 The BRFSS is a project of the Centers for Disease Control and Prevention.

-Nearly 40 percent of the population of these two states are obese.
+Nearly 40 percent of the population of these two states is obese.

-Note: The definition of obesity is 30 pounds or more than your ideal body weight for your height, or a BMI of 30 or above.
+Note: The definition of obesity is 30 pounds or more than your ideal body weight for your height, or a Body Mass Index (BMI) of 30 or above.

 - User-friendly app.
-Download RENPHO app at app store or google play,...
+Download Renpho Health app at App Store or Google Play, also...

 The States with the Highest Obesity Rates in the United States

-- Mississipi and West Virginia are tied for the most obese population in the US at 39.5%
+- Mississippi and West Virginia are tied for the most obese population in the US at 39.5%

 - North Dakota